qmk/qmk_firmware/doc/keymap.md

 ## 1. Keycode
-See [`common/keycode.h`](common/keycode.h) or keycode table below.
+See [`common/keycode.h`](../common/keycode.h) or keycode table below for the detail.
 Keycode is internal **8bit code** to inidicate action performed on key in keymap.
 Keycode has `KC_` prefixed symbol respectively.
 Most of keycodes like `KC_A` have simple action registers key to host on press and unregister on release, while some of other keycodes has some special actions like `Fn` keys, Media contorl keys, System control keys and Mousekeys.

  ***In `KEYMAP()` macro you should omit prefix part `KC_` of keycode to keep keymap compact.*** For example, just use `A` instead you place `KC_A` in `KEYMAP()`.
 Some keycodes has 4-letter **short name** in addition to descriptive name, you'll prefer short one in `KEYMAP()`.